Common Name: obedient plant

 Tolerate: Deer, Clay Soil

-Physostegia virginiana, commonly called obedient plant, is native from Quebec to Manitoba south to Florida and New Mexico.
-It is commonly found in Missouri in open meadows, prairies, stream banks, gravel bars, wooded bluff bases and railroad track right-of-ways (Steyermark).
-Tubular, two-lipped, snapdragon-like, pink flowers in upright terminal spikes (each to 12-18") bloom throughout summer atop stems rising to 3-4' tall.
-Species plants are noted for being aggressive spreaders by both rhizomes and self-seeding.
+Physostegia virginiana, commonly called obedient plan or false dragonhead, is a rhizomatous perennial that is native to North America from Quebec to Manitoba south to Florida and New Mexico.
+In Missouri, it is commonly found in a variety of habitats including open meadows, prairies, stream banks, gravel bars, wooded bluff bases and railroad track right-of-ways (Steyermark).
+Tubular, two-lipped, snapdragon-like, pink to pale lilac flowers in upright terminal spikes (each to 12-18”) bloom throughout summer (late June-September) atop square stems rising to 2-4’ tall.
+Flowers bloom bottom to top on each spike, with each flower being subtended by a small leaf-like bract.
+Stems are clad with opposite, narrow-lanceolate, sharply-toothed leaves (to 3-6” long).
+Species plants are noted for being aggressive spreaders in the landscape by both rhizomes and self-seeding.

-No serious disease or insect problems.
+No serious insect or disease problems.
 Rust is an occasional problem.
-Aggressive spreader and tends to flop (see General Culture section above).